Liamraystanley/dropb.in/README.md

-# Welcome to paste.ml
+# Welcome to Dropbin
-paste.ml is a Python based, elegant and simple pastebin web service.
+Dropbin is a Python based, elegant and simple pastebin web service.
 It takes a simplistic twist off hastebin.com's beautiful frontend with a little bit more integration and added features.

 ## Warning!

-The webservice currently hosted at http://paste.ml is very much so in beta status, and as such, I would not recommend storing any import information within it, as the backend and front are likely to change, and databases will be wiped prior to its initial release out in the wild.
+The webservice currently hosted at https://dropb.in is very much so in beta status, and as such, I would not recommend storing any import information within it, as the backend and front are likely to change, and databases will be wiped prior to its initial release out in the wild.